1pha/brain-age-prediction/README.md

     + `Batch_size` 8
     + `Scheduler` Cosine Annealing, with initial lr=1e-4
   + not good...
 (18:50)
+  + yes good(21:28)
+    + found a **severe** error in my code...
+    + since this is originally from regression with LOGs, my prediction was collecting informations transforming back with exp! which is not needed for classification task...(last layer of sigmoid will do everything...)
+So stupid...
   + Reference
     + [Levakov et al.](https://onlinelibrary.wiley.com/doi/pdf/10.1002/hbm.25011)
 ### 10.12